H-K-R/H-K-R/README.md

 **Current Status Quo:**
 ----

-* 🔭 I’m currently working on [Self Employment].
+* 🔭 I’m currently exploring python for deep learning .
 * 🌱 I’m currently learning **Deep Learning** .
-* 🤔 I hope to be a linux system development programmer. 🐧
+* 🤔 I hope to be proficient in linux system administration.🐧
 * 💬 Ask me about anything and I would like to answer.
-* 📫 Please email via humayrakhanom@protonmail.com to reach me.
+* 📫 Please contact me via humayrakhanom@protonmail.com to reach me.